Chulio Road residents voice concern about possible O'Reilly's construction

 Rezoning the former Dayspring Assembly of God property from suburban residential to community commercial would make way for an O’Reilly Auto Parts store.

-Applicant Joseph Gerl said it's one of the few ways the church can sell the property, since its so close the highway and near other commercial businesses.
+Applicant Joseph Gerl said it’s one of the few ways the church can sell the property, since it’s so close to the highway and near other commercial businesses.

 However, several neighbors said they were worried about the possible development, citing traffic issues, noise issues and lack of a buffer as their concerns.